-After receiving medical treatment, Christine was wasn't well enough to live independently at home.
+After receiving medical treatment, Christine wasn't well enough to live independently at home.
 Instead of placing responsibility for her care on her family, she decided to spend three weeks recuperating at Amica.
-She found the meals and staff to be so wonderful that she moved in permanently.
+She appreciated the supportive staff so much, and found life to be easier and more enjoyable with a chef preparing meals, that she moved in permanently.